pengshiqi/BlackWhiteChess/README.md

 # BlackWhiteChess

-The old version is written in 2013 using the greedy algorithm.
+The version1.0 is written in 2013 using the greedy algorithm.

-The new version is written in 2016 using a more intelligent AI.
+The version2.0 is written in Summer 2016 using a more intelligent AI.
 (Minimax Algorithm & Alpha-Beta Pruning)

+The version3.0 is written in Autumn 2016 using Monte Carlo search tree.(MCST)